Emotional resilience sounds like a skill, something you can build and train with practice.

 - Grief doesn’t feel good but it’s your brain’s way of telling you that you’ve lost something incredibly valuable in your life.
 Grief itself isn’t bad.

-Trouble is, most of us have spent our entire lives making a simple but powerful mistake:
+The trouble is, most of us have spent our entire lives making a simple but powerful mistake:

 We assume that when something feels bad it is bad.